netdata/netdata/docs/developer-and-contributor-corner/style-guide.md

 Netdata's voice is authentic, passionate, playful, and respectful.

 - **Authentic** writing is honest and fact-driven.
-Focus on Netdata's strength while accurately communicating what Netdata can and cannot do, and emphasize technical accuracy over hard sells and marketing jargon.
+Focus on Netdata's strength while accurately communicating what Netdata can and can’t do, and emphasize technical accuracy over hard sells and marketing jargon.
 - **Passionate** writing is strong and direct.
 Be a champion for the product or feature you're writing about, and let your unique personality and writing style shine.
 - **Playful** writing is friendly, thoughtful, and engaging.
 Don't take yourself too seriously, as long as it's not at